KoenZomers/opnSenseBackup/README.md

 # opnSenseBackup
 opnSense Backup allows you to backup the complete configuration of your opnSense server using this command line Windows application.
 It is easy to include this in a larger script for your backups and schedule it i.e. with the Windows Task Scheduler.

+Taking backups of OPNSense is now integrated with the pfSenseBackup tool as well: https://github.com/KoenZomers/pfSenseBackup

 ## Download

 [Download the latest version](https://github.com/KoenZomers/opnSenseBackup/raw/master/Releases/opnSenseBackupv1.0.zip)